 There were forts on either side of the estuary, the greatest at Burgh Castle, where visitors can stand among massive Roman flint walls overlooking Breydon Water, just inland from Great Yarmouth.
 This is largest remaining Roman construction in the country.

 Parts of the gateway and defences of another fort can also be seen at Caister-on-Sea.
+In fact, the name Caister comes from the word ‘ceaster’, Latin for fort.

 Norwich Castle has a Boudicca Gallery where you can learn more about the Romans in Norfolk.